bioelectronics-mit/bioelectronics-website-content/content/authors/shota-michida/_index.md

 - Undergraduate Students
 ---

-- Major: Materials Science and Engineering
+- Major: Materials Science and Engineering (Exchange student from the University of Tokyo)
-- Mentor: Keisuke Nagao, Florian Koehler
+- Mentor: Keisuke Nagao